tkwj/ISDeploymentCmd/README.md

 ### Compatibility
 Built on .NET 4.0.
-Works for deploye against SQL Server 2012 or higher
+Works for deploys against SQL Server 2012 or higher

 ### Known Issues